whatmakeart/batch-bake-render/README.md

 ## Update and Bake Indirect Lighting in Every Frame in Eevee for Animation

 This works for simple setup where the cost of baking every frame in Eevee is still faster than rendering in Cycles.

-# README for Eevee Batch Bake Lighting Add-on

-This README provides detailed information about the Eevee Batch Bake Lighting Add-on for Blender.
 This add-on enables users to batch rebake indirect lighting for each frame in Eevee and execute batch rendering.

 ## Installation